TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 - `List`
 aren't exactly inductive types, a consequence of this is that the type `Nat` isn't exactly the set $NN$ either.

-The culprit here is laziness and its exactly what was discussed in @dark_magic, that is infinite elements, to understand that one of the important points in @definition_of_Freely_Generated_Sets is that that the set that is being generated must be the *smallest* set that satisfies the other properties given in the definition.
+The culprit here is laziness and it's exactly what was discussed in @dark_magic, that is infinite elements, to understand that one of the important points in @definition_of_Freely_Generated_Sets is that that the set that is being generated must be the *smallest* set that satisfies the other properties given in the definition.

-Consider the case of the type `Nat = Zero | Succ Nat`, this is supposed to represent the set $NN$ and it satisfies all the properties fo a freely generated set, aka an inductive type except for one: The one about $NN$ being the smallests set that satisfies the given properties because of the following extra elements:
+Consider the case of the type `Nat = Zero | Succ Nat`, this is supposed to represent the set $NN$ and it satisfies all the properties of a freely generated set, aka an inductive type except for one: The one about $NN$ being the smallest set that satisfies the given properties because of the following extra elements:
 ```
 infinity :: Nat
 infinity = Succ infinity